Exact dimensionality and projection properties of Gaussian multiplicative chaos measures: Abstract

 \section{Abstract}

-Given a measure $\nu$ on a regular planar domain $D$, the Gaussian multiplicative chaos measure of $\nu$ studied in this paper is the random measure ${\widetilde \nu}$ obtained as the limit of the $\gamma$-parameter circle averages of the Gaussian free field on $D$ weighted by $\nu$.
-If $\mu$ is planar Lebesgue measure on $D$ then ${\widetilde \mu}$ is termed the $\gamma$-Liouville quantum gravity measure on $D$.
+Given a measure $\nu$ on a regular planar domain $D$, the Gaussian multiplicative chaos measure of $\nu$ studied in this paper is the random measure ${\widetilde \nu}$ obtained as the limit of the exponential of the $\gamma$-parameter circle averages of the Gaussian free field on $D$ weighted by $\nu$.
 We investigate the dimensional and geometric properties of these random measures.
-We show that if $\nu$ is exact dimensional then so is ${\widetilde \nu}$.
-We also show that if $\nu_t$ is a H\"{o}lder-continuously parameterized family of measures then the total mass of ${\widetilde \nu}_t$ varies H\"{o}lder-continuously with $t$, provided that $\gamma$ is sufficiently small.
-In particular, this implies that if $\gamma<0.28$, then, almost surely, the orthogonal projections of the $\gamma$-Liouville quantum gravity measure ${\widetilde \mu}$ on a rotund convex domain $D$ in all directions are simultaneously absolutely continuous with respect to Lebesgue measure with H\"{o}lder continuous density.
+We first show that if $\nu$ is a finite Borel measure on $D$ with exact dimension $\alpha>0$, then the associated GMC measure ${\widetilde \nu}$ is non-degenerate and is almost surely exact dimensional with dimension $\alpha-\frac{\gamma^2}{2}$, provided $\frac{\gamma^2}{2}<\alpha$.
+We then show that if $\nu_t$ is a H\"{o}lder-continuously parameterized family of measures then the total mass of ${\widetilde \nu}_t$ varies H\"{o}lder-continuously with $t$, provided that $\gamma$ is sufficiently small.
+As an application we show that if $\gamma<0.28$, then, almost surely, the orthogonal projections of the $\gamma$-Liouville quantum gravity measure ${\widetilde \mu}$ on a rotund convex domain $D$ in all directions are simultaneously absolutely continuous with respect to Lebesgue measure with H\"{o}lder continuous densities.
 Furthermore, ${\widetilde \mu}$ has positive Fourier dimension almost surely.
-Other applications include the H\"{o}lder continuity of the Gaussian multiplicative chaos measures of self-similar measures and the H\"{o}lder continuity of the quantum lengths of planar curves.

 \keywords{Gaussian multiplicative chaos, absolute continuity, projection, dimension, Gaussian free field, circle average} \subjclass{28A80, 60D05, 81T40}